 Case in point: Anyone who’s read a lot of this blog will know from the occasional reference that I’m a Star Trek fan.
 And Star Trek is, for all its mundane political progressiveness, distinctly conservative about humanity.
 It eschews both genetic engineering and technological mind-altering.
 And while it embraces very limited artificial intelligence it’s carefully portrayed as not being massively transformative.

 Star Trek has fantastical technologies but leaves us humans remarkably intact — and notably always in charge of our own destiny.
 In fact, our self-determination is a central theme across the franchise.
-The original series in particular on several occasions comes out against things like friendly AI and the whole idea of us being taken care of by superior beings, as if we were children or pets.
+The original series in particular, on several occasions, comes out decidedly against things like friendly AI and the whole idea of us being taken care of by superior beings, as if we were children or pets.

 Star Trek can even be called human-chauvinist: humans are special.
 We’re special because of our versatility, capacity for self-improvement and exploratory spirit.
 It preaches acceptance of others, certainly, but only to a point — you’re still expected to fit in.
 It has a staple of characters who strive to grow by becoming more human-like, instead of cultivating their difference and possible superiority.
 Yes, Star Trek portrays a bright future, but that’s only because it avoids future shock by populating it with people like ourselves.